 - Why hire a digital agency?
 What type should it be?

 The answer to this question will give you a clearer indication of what type of agency to look for.
 Write down all the points you need help with, the problems you want to solve and the goals you want to achieve.
-If you don’t know how to word them, here are some examples:
+If you don’t know how to put them into words them, here are some examples:

 - Want to increase your online store sales?